-- Putting in place an organizational structure that will enable the Council to structure and transform itself in a manner that will harness its capability to adequately respond to its mandate, and optimally perform its functions. - Create a conducive environment that will harness creation of a happy team of employees, and thus lead to a sustainable retention of organisational memory due to high retention of highly performing and experienced personnel. which will benefiting the entire staff, leadership and community at large - Need to construct suitable and accessible accommodation for the District Municipality. - Harness knowledge management and organizational memory among staff members. - Harness and sustain Strategic Leadership through ensuring harmonious working relations between both Political and Administration components within the District
+- Putting in place an organizational structure that will enable the Council to structure and transform itself in a manner that will harness its capability to adequately respond to its mandate, and optimally perform its functions. - Create a conducive environment that will harness creation of a happy team of employees, and thus lead to a sustainable retention of organisational memory due to high retention of highly performing and experienced personnel which will benefiting the entire staff, leadership and community at large - Improve knowledge management and organizational memory among staff members. - Sustain Strategic Leadership through ensuring harmonious working relations between both Political and Administration components within the District